Xaegir/temp-website/exampleSite/content/english/jobs/content-writer.md

 **To Apply**: send an email to admin@xaegir.com with the subject of the email being “App - Content Writer”.

-Please provide a portfolio of your work and answer the following questions:
+If possible, please provide a portfolio of your previous work and answer the following questions:

 * How many hours are you available per week?
 * Where do you read content around NFTs (specify twitter accounts if any)?
 * What's your favorite NFT collection?
 * Have you spent time in any metaverse?
+* What's your style of communication?